Despite the fact refried beans look like brown slop, they are (I promise) incredibly delicious and one of the best ways to eat beans.

 - Simmer on low heat for 10-20 minutes to let the flavours develop.
 If your beans dry out, add more water or milk.

 - After 10- 20 minutes or so, mash your beans with a fork or masher.
-Or you could puree the mixture.
+You can puree the mixture in a food processor but the texture is better if you mash roughly with a fork.
+Taste and season further as necessary.